To the Home Page

 The default clock configuration in TinyGo is good enough, but it can be improved.
 By default:

-All these changes result in a power consumption reduced by 75% (down to 10 mW), with no noticeable performance drop.
-At this point, I don’t even need to figure out how the deep sleep works on this microcontroller.
+This change has resulted in a power consumption reduced by 75% (down to 10 mW), with no noticeable performance drop.
+At this point, I don’t even need to figure out how the deep sleep works on this microcontroller… yet.

 Idle current (mA) at 3.7 V (sorry for using a cheapo multimeter)